The wonder material in 3D Printing: Graphene material

 Graphene is the brand new material that has attracted the scientists’ interest all over the world.
 Not only the scientists though!
-Even if graphene is a material that is studied in nanoscale, many industries are focusing on how they can incorporate this wonder material into their applications.
+Even if graphene is a material that is studied in nanoscience and nanotechnology, many industries are focusing on how they can incorporate this wonder material into their applications.
 Such an industry is the additive manufacturing industry.
-It would be very interesting to see how science and engineering can be combined in order to take advantage of the physical properties of the strongest material that can be found in nature!
+It would be very interesting to see how science and engineering can be combined in order to take advantage of the physical properties, mechanical properties and electronic properties of the strongest material that can be found in nature!
 In this blog post we will introduce you the graphene material and see what are the possibilities of implementing graphene in 3D printing technology.

 What is graphene?

 Graphene is a one atom thick sheet of carbons atoms.
 These atoms are arranged in a honeycomb structure that has to be in a near-perfect hexagonal pattern.